 March 13, 2020

 If you find yourself working from home due to the coronavirus outbreak, work-from-home freelancers like myself have some tips on how to be productive and get stuff done.
 Here’s a roundup of some relevant content and advice you might need based on my seven years’ experience working from home full-time.
 (Check out my list of freelance websites with writing jobs.)

-(Note that I understand the seriousness of the coronavirus and its impact on victims and their families—as well as wages lost by employees and businesses losing money.
+(Note that I understand the seriousness of the coronavirus pandemic and its impact on victims and their families—as well as wages lost by employees and businesses losing money.
 This is meant to be a lighthearted resource if you’re new to telecommuting and working from home.
 For balanced news headlines on novel coronavirus, I recommend AllSides.org.
 For the latest COVID-19 health updates, visit the CDC.)

 Writers are famous for being procrastinators—there’s an art to it many of us have perfected—so here’s my number-one tip for procrastinating writers that can apply to other work-from-home employees.
 Here’s also advice on how to write faster and get tough tasks done in 20 minutes or less.

 I don’t have much advice for how to work from home with small children around (headphones?) but here’s how one freelancer makes it work with a family.
 If you have advice on working at home with children, feel free to leave tips in the comments for my readers.

 Chances are you’re going to be tempted to snack and nosh all day long—especially if you’re a stress eater and coronavirus news is making you feel anxious.
 My work-from-home tips to avoid overeating?
 Work away from the kitchen if you can, go for a walk when you’re tempted to snack, or make a cup of tea to see if a craving passes.